Self-associated three-dimensional cones: Abstract

 \section{Abstract}

-For every regular convex cone $K \subset \mathbb R^3$ there exists a unique complete hyperbolic affine 2-sphere with mean curvature $-1$ which is asymptotic to the boundary of the cone.
-Two cones are associated with each other if the Blaschke metrics of the corresponding affine spheres are related by an orientation-preserving isometry.
-We call a cone self-associated if it is linearly isomorphic to all its associated cones.
+For every proper convex cone $K \subset \mathbb R^3$ there exists a unique complete hyperbolic affine 2-sphere with mean curvature $-1$ which is asymptotic to the boundary of the cone.
+Two cones are associated if the corresponding affine spheres can be mapped to each other by an orientation-preserving isometry.
+This equivalence relation is generated by the groups $SL(3,\mathbb R)$ and $S^1$, where the former acts by linear transformations of the ambient space, and the latter by multiplication of the cubic holomorphic differential of the affine sphere by unimodular complex constants.
+The action of $S^1$ generalizes conic duality, which acts by multiplication of the cubic differential by $-1$.
+We call a cone self-associated if it is linearly isomorphic to all its associated cones, in which case the action of $S^1$ induces (nonlinear) isometries of the corresponding affine sphere.
 We give a complete classification of the self-associated cones and compute isothermal parametrizations of the corresponding affine spheres.
 The solutions can be expressed in terms of degenerate Painlev\'e III transcendents.
-The boundaries of generic self-associated cones can be represented as conic hulls of vector-valued solutions of a certain third-order linear ordinary differential equation with periodic coefficients.
-The technique developed in this paper can also be applied to the three-dimensional semi-homogeneous cones, with similar results.
+The boundaries of generic self-associated cones can be represented as conic hulls of vector-valued solutions of a certain third-order linear ordinary differential equation with periodic coefficients, but there exist also cones with polyhedral boundary parts.